(?=Chinese Character, still unable to be shown by word press, sorry!)

 Intended Audience: There is no age limit or restrictions on numbers of participants.
 We have played for all ages.

-Ensemble members: The ensemble consists of a family M.D. born in China, trained in Tucson (voice, percussion, and erhu), a retired Chinese Professor of Literature of the Chinese Hui (pronounced as Hway) minority ethnic group (yangqin and erhu).
+Ensemble members: The ensemble consists of a family M.D. born in China, trained in Tucson (voice, percussion, and erhu), a retired Chinese Professor of Literature of a hybrid of the Chinese Hui (pronounced as Hway) and Se (pronounced as Sir) minority ethnic group (yangqin, erhu, guzheng).
 We regret to report that our beloved, Caucasian PhD educator and author who lived in Hong Kong for 15 years, a diligent pipa player and avid Mandarin learner, suddenly grew her wings on May 3, 2017.
 However, we continue performing with her chime in from above.
-She is a rose in our hearts forever.
-Sometimes, we bring guest performer(s) too.
+She is a Jasmine in our hearts forever.
+Whenever we can, we bring guest performer(s) too.

 Contact: DrSchmidt@SameDayFamilyMedicine.com for more questions and/or to schedule performance.